 Claire moved to Wayside spring 2015 from her previous care home due to risks to staff and other young people of multiple allegations (often retracted), assault and sexualised behaviour.

 Following a visit to see Claire, she outlined her goal to return back to her home town to be closer to her family and eventually return home to mum.
-We committed to working with her on that and drew up a comprehensive care plan as to what needed to happen to make that possible based on assessments from our clinical and educational teams, which identified strategies that could be used to support Claire.
+We committed to working with her on that and drew up a comprehensive care plan as to what was needed to make that possible based on assessments from our clinical and educational teams, which identified strategies that could be used to support Claire.
 Claire had suffered a history of neglect and had been privy to traumatising domestic incidents within her home environment.
-Claire was a young girl who very much want to be in control of her life however at that point in time she did not have the skills needed to do this safely.
+Claire was a young girl who very much wanted to be in control of her life, however, at that point in time, she did not have the skills needed to do this safely.
 Claire suffered low self-esteem and could become confrontational when placed in situations she could not control.